What is call scoring?

 With speech-recognition in place for your recorded calls, you can automatically generate accurate transcripts for calls, greatly simplifying the quality-management process.
 This then allows you to pick out keywords and phrases to see where your agents are shining, or where a call might have gone off the rails.
 Sales teams will find this feature particularly useful in determining whether a lead is qualified and ready for a followup.

-Hand-in-hand with call recording and auto-transcription software, many call tracking services now offer automatic lead scoring, including CallScore by CallRail.
+Hand-in-hand with auto-transcription and call recording software, many call tracking services now offer automatic lead scoring, including CallScore by CallRail.
 CallScore allows you to choose from conversation keywords and caller data to judge whether a lead is ready for a sale.
 Then, CallScore can do the heavy lifting and listen in on your agents’ sales calls, and automatically identify whether the lead is likely to convert.

 [See how CallRail’s Conversation Intelligence and CallScore features can power up your sales or customer service team.]